po1sigala/live/02-Lesson-Plans/Part-Time/09-Week_NodeJS/README.md

 * The transition from client-side development to Node.js can be challenging for students.
 This lesson plan is a gentle introduction to the fundamentals.

-* If students question why they are learning Node.js, emphasize the client-server model.
-The client server model is something one must be able to explain and build as a full stack developer.
-Knowing the difference between the client and the server and how they relate to each other is a common interview question.
+* If students question why they are learning Node.js, emphasize its role in the client-server model.
+Full-stack developers must be able to build applications using the client-server model, and they will likely face interview questions about the difference between the client and the server and how they relate to each other.

 * Ensure that students have already installed Node.js on their computers before coming to class.

-  * Direct students to the [Node Installation Blog](TODO).
+  * Direct students to the [Node.js installation guide on The Full-Stack Blog](TODO).

 ## Career Connection